Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

-According to the risk measures in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_us_spx}, it is possible to construct low-risk contrarian portfolios based on the recovery-associated measures.
-The alternative portfolios are more advanced in avoiding from severe risks than the traditional reversal portfolio and the maximum drawdown portfolios.
+According to the risk measures in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_weekly_6_6_contrarian_us_spx}, it is possible to construct low-risk contrarian portfolios based on the recovery-based measures.
+The alternative recovery portfolios are more robust for avoiding severe risks than the traditional reversal portfolio and the maximum drawdown portfolios.
 All the recovery strategies are less riskier in VaR and CVaR.
-Additionally, Sharpe ratios are improved by the recovery-based portfolios such as the R, the CMR and the CR portfolios.
-Moreover, lower maximum drawdowns than that of the cumulative return strategy is obtained only by the R and the CR portfolios.
-In particular, the maximum drawdown of the R portfolio is 40\%-decreased with respect to the benchmark and it is at the lowest level.
+Additionally, Sharpe ratios are improved by the recovery-based portfolios such as the R, the CMR, and the CR portfolios.
+Moreover, lower maximum drawdowns than that of the cumulative return strategy are obtained only by the R portfolio and the CR portfolio.
+In particular, the maximum drawdown of the R portfolio is at the lowest level, 40\%-decreased with respect to the benchmark.
 Meanwhile, the portfolios constructed from the selection rules stemming from maximum drawdown are exposed to higher risks.
-For example, the risk measures of the M portfolio are ranked at the worst level.
+For example, the reward-risk measures of the M strategy are ranked at the worst level.

 In each ranking basket, the ranking baskets by the recovery-related measures are also more compatible with desirable risk profiles for contrarian strategies.
-For example, the loser groups of the R portfolio and the CR portfolios achieve the lowest VaRs, CVaRs maximum drawdowns in the loser groups.
-Additionally, the Sharpe ratio of the long position in the recovery portfolio is significantly larger than the other cases including the benchmark loser group.
-In addition to that, the second largest Sharpe ratio among the loser groups is produced by the CR criterion.
-Meanwhile, risk exposures of the R and the CR winners are most significant.
-The VaR, CVaR and maximum drawdown of the winner basket in the recovery portfolio are worse than those of the benchmark winner basket.
-The short baskets in the R and the CR portfolios are also the weakest ranking groups in Sharpe ratio.
+For example, the loser groups of the R portfolio and the CR portfolio achieve the lowest VaRs, CVaRs, and maximum drawdowns.
+Additionally, the Sharpe ratio of the long basket in the recovery portfolio is significantly larger than the other cases including the benchmark loser group.
+In addition, the second largest Sharpe ratio among the loser groups is produced by the CR criterion.
+Meanwhile, risk exposures of the R winner group and the CR winner group are most significant.
+The VaR, CVaR, and maximum drawdown of the winner basket in the recovery portfolio are worse than those of the benchmark winner basket.
+The short baskets of the R portfolio and the CR portfolio are also the weakest ranking groups in Sharpe ratio.
 Opposite to the ranking baskets of the recovery-based strategies, the long (short) baskets by the maximum drawdown-related measures exhibit larger (smaller) risks than the benchmark long (short) basket and the alternative short (long) baskets.
 This pattern contributes to the underperformance of the maximum drawdown-related strategies.